Glossary of cancer terms

-Side effect: A term commonly used to describe the effects a treatment has other than the effect it is intended to have.
+Side-effects: The effects a treatment has other than the effect it is intended to have.

 Social worker: A healthcare professional concerned with the social needs of a patient.

 Stereotactic radiotherapy: Stereotactic radiotherapy uses smaller radiation beams than standard radiotherapy.
-The beams are targeted at the tumour from several different angles which combine to give a high dose of radiation to the tumour.
+The beams are targeted at the tumour from several different angles, which combine to give a high dose of radiation to the tumour.

 Stomatitis: Inflammation of the tissues in the mouth.

-Thromocytopenia: Low number of platelets in the blood.
+Thrombocytopenia: Low number of platelets in the blood.